-All fifty-six Kolb Society fellows were once junior fellows.
+All sixty-three Kolb Society fellows were once junior fellows.
 Each fellow has completed the dissertation and achieved a Ph.D. or has finished the course of study engaged in while a junior fellow and graduated with a B.A. or M.A.
 Post graduation, the fellows are pursuing careers both within and outside of academia.

 Matthew D. Adams, Ph.D

 Senior Research Scholar, Institute of Fine Arts, NYU

 Elected: 1981 (Department of Near Eastern Languages and Civilizations)